 Nairobi is a fun and exciting city with many entertainment and recreational opportunities.
 Students will find everything from historic sites, museums, theaters, nightclubs, cafes, shopping malls and much more.

-In addition to KEI-organized cultural activities and field trips, students are encouraged to participate in campus clubs and events.
-The International Student Affairs Council organizes cultural, travel and sports activities throughout the semester.
-There are various sports facilities on campus including a soccer field, track, basketball court, and modern gym with weights and aerobics classes.
+In addition to KEI-organized cultural activities and field trips, students are encouraged to fully participate in campus life.
+There are 31 campus clubs on campus and 19 sports teams; all open to KEI students.
+The Student Council organizes cultural and travel events throughout the semester.
+There are various sports facilities on campus including a soccer field, track, basketball court, and modern gym with weights, aerobics, dance, and martial arts classes.
 Table tennis, pool tables and TV rooms are located in the Residence Hall.

 Housing & meals

-Students live in the university residence halls, known as hostels.
+Students live in the university residence halls, called hostels.